ippontech/tatami/README.md

 # TatamiJHipster

+Create a new cluster: ccm create 'nodeName' -v 2.1.6 -n 'nodeCount'

 This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).

 Before you can build this project, you must install and configure the following dependencies on your machine: